A Complete Guide to Start a Balcony Vegetable Garden

 Selecting the Perfect Soil Mix

 Having a good soil mix is key for container gardening success.
 I use peat moss, compost, & perlite for perfect drainage & aeration.
+If any shortage, I also use this one from Amazon,

 Remember that balcony plants dry out faster than those planted directly into the ground, so use a soil mix that holds moisture yet drains well!